HicBoux/Table-Comparator/README.md

 longer to be drawn, but you will be able to first read the summaries during the load of the graphs.
 8) Enjoy !

+<h2>Use Case</h2>
+-Although operational and ready-to-use, this app is nonetheless a POC.<br/>
+-Since D3.js doesn't work efficiently on huge datasets, this app is scaled for CSVs with less than 10-15 numerical columns and 2000 rows approximately.<br/>
+-An ideal usage of this app : compare historical data of 2 stocks, check differences between 2 product/species sheets, analyze 2 bills etc...<br/>

 <h2>References</h2>